Table of Contents

 - Herbivores or Herbivorous animals

-Carnivorous animals that derive their nutrient requirements from other animals.
-Conversely, herbivores are the animals that depend on plants for their nutrition.
+Carnivorous animals derive their nutrient requirements from other animals.
+Conversely, herbivores are animals that depend on plants for their nutrition.
 Read on to discover the characteristics of herbivorous and carnivorous animals, and explore how the two differ from each other.

-Herbivores or herbivorous animals are those animals which feed on plants, leaves, fruits and other natural food for nutrition.
-They are known as primary consumers and lie at level 2 in the food chain.
+Herbivores or herbivorous animals are those animals that feed on plants, leaves, fruits and other plant-based food for nutrition.
+They are known as primary consumers and occupy level 2 or higher in the food chain.
 Cow, goat, giraffe, sheep, zebra are common examples of herbivores.
 Interestingly, there are herbivores that specialize in feeding on certain parts of the plant – for example, animals that feed on fruits are known as frugivores while folivores are herbivores that feed on leaves.

 Characteristics of herbivores animals include: